 This is the nature of technology, to change, to evolve.
 With this continual evolution, there are, inevitably, epochs in the market, periods of change that cause upheaval and perhaps some hand-wringing, but also create incredible, new opportunities for customers and the vendors that serve them.

 I will leave the discussion about what to call this new era of ECM to brighter minds and to those in a better position to comment.
-(Or, perhaps, I will ignore my own better judgement and discuss this in a future blog posting.)
+(Or, perhaps, I will ignore my own better judgment and discuss this in a future blog posting.)
 What I really wanted to do today was focus on the future of ECM.
 I also wanted to move the discussion forward, as much has already been written about the impact of S.M.A.C.
 (Social, Mobile, Analytics and Cloud) on ECM.

-For those of you who know me, no, this clearly won’t be a treatise on architecting ECM solutions.
+For those of you who know me, no, this clearly won’t be a treatise on architecting ECM systems.
 Instead, I will look at the practicality of a modular architecture from two simple perspectives: one, in building new solutions on a Content Services platform; and, two, in ensuring that your next-generation system is future-proof.

-What is the purpose of a platform?
 It is, very simply, a common construct upon which to build solutions.
 These are either bespoke solutions, where customers leverage the platform for their unique business needs and benefit; or, they are repeatable applications, where vendors or their partners develop tailored applications to address specific horizontal or vertical (industry) business needs.
 Modular services, or micro-services, make it easier to develop specific solutions or applications.
 Rather than dealing with an unwieldy, monolithic platform that tries to be all things to all people, developers can simply invoke modular services that deliver the specific functionality they need.

 In many cases, customers sacrificed greater functionality or a superior user experience in order to avoid the pain of integrating best-of-breed solutions.
 With the advent of the Cloud and Cloud services, it’s becoming increasingly easy to find the exact service you need and simply embed it – perhaps alongside services from other vendors – to create the application you need for your business.
 As we move forward in this new era of micro-services, this has some very interesting implications for vendors, as they price their modular platforms, and for customers who may be only utilizing a portion of the capability of the platform.

 Customers should also look for next-generation platforms that architect more deeply for modularity to allow new advances in infrastructure and technology to be readily added and embedded in the platform.
 One of the hidden issues of monolithic ECM platforms is that, with many of the major releases, customers are faced with a full-scale migration to adopt the latest version.
 The costs and resource requirements associated with these “upgrades” are massive and one of the most significant drivers of high total cost of ownership (TCO) for the previous generation of ECM platforms.